 Patron Eligibility: CYS accepts children as young as four weeks in Family Child Care homes and through eighteen years old in CYS programs.
 Program eligibility is contingent on the sponsor status.
+CYS direct care employees get priority for care, and will be the sponsor.
 For a family with a military member, the military member will be the sponsor.
 In a dual military family, the senior military member will be the sponsor.
-Eligible patrons of Department of Defense (DoD) Child Development Programs (CDP) include active duty military personnel, DoD civilian employees paid from both appropriated funds (APF) and non-appropriated funds (NAF), reservists on active duty or inactive duty training status, active duty combat-related wounded warriors, Surviving spouses of military members who died from a combat-related incident, those acting in loco parentis for the dependent child of an otherwise eligible patron.
-Eligible employees of DoD contractors, Federal employees from non-DoD agencies, and military retirees on a space available basis.
+Eligible patrons of Department of Defense (DoD) Child Development Programs (CDP) include active duty military personnel, DoD civilian employees paid from either appropriated funds (APF) and non-appropriated funds (NAF), reservists on active duty or inactive duty training status, active duty combat-related wounded warriors, surviving spouses of military members who died from a combat-related incident, those acting in loco parentis for the dependent child of an otherwise eligible patron.
+Eligible employees of DoD contractors, Federal employees from non-DoD agencies, and military retirees on a space-available basis.

-In the case of unmarried, legally separated parents with joint custody, or divorced parents with joint custody, children are eligible for child care only when they reside with the Military Service member or eligible civilian sponsor at least 25 percent of the time in a month that a child receives child care through an Army program.
+In the case of unmarried, legally separated parents with joint custody, or divorced parents with joint custody, children are eligible for childcare only when they reside with the Military Service member or eligible civilian sponsor at least 25 percent of the time in a month that a child receives childcare through an Army program.